-The Government of Canada is helping to create an educated, skilled and flexible workforce by investing in programs that help individuals and businesses succeed in today’s economy and prepare for the jobs of the future.
+The Government of Canada is helping to create an educated, skilled, and flexible workforce.
+They are investing in programs that help individuals and businesses succeed in today’s economy and prepare for the jobs of the future.

 For more information on this funding option, please contact us and speak to one of our advisors.

-The Job Grant will provide direct financial support to individual employers who wish to purchase training for their employees.
-It will be available to small, medium and large businesses with a plan to deliver short-term training to existing and new employees, and will:
+The Job Grant provides direct financial support to individual employers who wish to purchase training for their employees.
+It’s available to small, medium, and large businesses with a plan to deliver short-term training to existing and new employees, and will:

 - Provide up to $10,000 in government support per person for training costs.

 - Require employers to contribute one-third of the total costs.
-There will be additional flexibility for small businesses to provide an in-kind contribution towards their share of the costs.
+There is additional flexibility for small businesses to provide an in-kind contribution towards their share of the costs.

-- Require training to be delivered by an eligible, third-party trainer.
+- Require training delivered by an eligible, third-party trainer.

 If you’re an employer who needs to provide training for your employees, or an employee who wishes to inform your employer of the job grant and get training while employed, contact us to learn more.
 Applications are accepted on an ongoing basis and we will be happy to guide you through the process.